From 1988: The day Wayne Gretzky went to L.A.

 'The biggest name in Canadian sports... is going to the United States'

-Thirty-two years ago, the rumour became real: Wayne Gretzky was leaving Canada.
+Thirty-three years ago, the rumour became real: Wayne Gretzky was leaving Canada.

 "The biggest name in Canadian sports — the man hockey fans call The Great One — is going to the United States," Knowlton Nash explained to viewers of The National, as the show got underway on the night of August 9, 1988.